osic/ref-impl/documents/osa-refimpl-deploy.md

 #### configure Network for target hosts (deployment included)

-Setup bonded interfaces and add bridges to target hosts to separate different traffics in vlans.
+This section will setup bonded interfaces and add bridges to target hosts to separate different traffics in vlans.

-Deployment host should have an interface on the same network allocated for container management.
+Deployment host should also have an interface on the same network allocated for container management.
 This interface will be used to connect and manage all target hosts and their hosted containers that will be created later by OSA.

+First open __/opt/osic-ref-impl/playbooks/vars/vlan_network_mapping.yml__ file and change settings there to match network configurations.

+Then execute the following command:

     ansible-playbook -i inventory/static-inventory.yml create-network-interfaces.yml -e "target=all"